mpaguilar/msa-toy/DOCSTRINGS.md

 Determine if we have sufficient information to answer the question.

 Args:
-    query: The original query to process
+    query: The original query to process.
-    memory_manager: The working memory manager responsible for retrieving collected information
+    memory_manager: The working memory manager responsible for retrieving collected information.
-    completion_client: The LLM client used for deciding completion
+    completion_client: The LLM client used for deciding completion.
-    completion_prompt: The prompt template used to guide the completion decision process
+    completion_prompt: The prompt template used to guide the completion decision process.

 Returns:
     A CompletionDecision object indicating whether the question can be answered, with details on confidence, reasoning, and remaining tasks.